Compensation Committee Charter

 III.
 Committee Structure and Operations

 The Chair of the Committee shall be designated by the Board.
-The Compensation Committee will fix its own rules of procedure and shall meet where and as provided by such rules or by resolution of the Committee.
+The Committee Chair, in consultation with members of the Committee, shall determine the schedule of regular Committee meetings and topics to be covered.
 In addition to the regular meeting schedule established by the Committee, the Chair of the Committee may call a special meeting at any time.

 The Vice President-Human Resources shall be the Secretary of the Compensation Committee unless the Committee designates otherwise.

 In the absence of the Chair during any Committee meeting, the Committee may designate a Chair pro tempore.